Physics-informed Variational Autoencoders for Improved Robustness to Environmental Factors of Variation: p VAE framework

-The categorical predictive distribution $q_\phi(y \vert x)$ only contributes in the second objective function (\ref{eq:unsupervised_objective}).
-To remedy this, we use the trick of \cite{kingma2014semi} which consists in adding a classification loss to the total objective function, so that $q_\phi(y \vert x)$ also learns from labeled data.
-The final objective function is defined as follows:
+The predictive distribution $\qphi(\z_I \vert \x)$ only contributes in the second objective function (\ref{eq:unsupervised_objective}).
+To remedy this, \cite{kingma2014semi} adds a supervised loss $\mathcal{L}^c(\phiparam; \z_I)$ to the total objective function, weighted by a coefficient $\lambda > 0$, so that $\qphi(\z_I \vert \x)$ also learns from labeled data.

-where $\tilde{p}_l$ and $\tilde{p}_u$ are the empirical labeled and unlabeled data distribution, respectively, and $\alpha$ is a hyper-parameter that controls the relative weight between generative and purely discriminative learning.

-\textbf{Gradient stopping}.
-The machine learning model $f_A$ generates data features from the categorical variable $y$ and the continuous variable $z_A$.
-Because $f_A$ has very poor extrapolation capabilities, some inconsistent values of $(z_A, z_P, y)$ can lead to a good reconstruction of the training data.
-To mitigate this issue, we do not back-propagate the gradients with regard to $f_A$ parameters when $y$ is not observed.
+\textbf{Stop-gradient operator}.
+The main contribution to the semi-supervised optimization scheme is what we refer as the stop-gradient operator.
+The neural network $f_I^{\param}$ generates data features from the latent intrinsic variables $\z_I$.
+Because $f_I^{\param}$ has a high representational power, \textit{i.e.} high flexibility, some inconsistent values of $(\z_I, \z_E)$ (\textit{e.g.} physically unrealistic values) can lead to a good reconstruction of the training data.
+In order to mitigate this issue, we do not back-propagate the gradients with regard to $f_I^{\param}$ parameters when $\z_I$ is not observed, via a stop-gradient operator.
+Another perspective on the stop-gradient operator is to note that it makes the optimization of p$^3$VAE a two-step algorithm in an expectation-maximization fashion: \begin{itemize} \item[\textemdash] Supervised part = step 1: